 You may be exposed to many different churches of various denominations that may lead you to new ways of understanding the Bible.
 The unfortunate view of many of these churches (denominations) is that they often don’t embrace the Holy Spirit’s role in our walk with Christ, and they have little or no knowledge of the Christian Jewish roots.

-We need to understand and ask ourselves how should we embrace these different groups?
+We need to understand and ask ourselves how we should embrace these different groups

-Trying to convince them about the fulness of the scripture in light of Jewish traditions often has disastrous results.
+Trying to convince them about the fullness of the scripture in light of Jewish traditions often has disastrous results.
 The only way to influence others to change is through our own total surrender to the Lord, allowing His signs and wonders to be demonstrated through us.
 We cannot do it on our own.
 It must be the work of the Holy Spirit.